statechannels/statechannels/packages/nitro-protocol/docs/app-devs/quick-start-dapp.md

 Think about the client as exposing a friendly API for your Dapp, and the provider as a lower level bit of plumbing that it uses to connect to our wallet.

-The wallet code will be downloaded by the browser and executed inside an iframe.
+The wallet code will be downloaded by the browser and executed inside an iFrame.
 The channel-provider uses `postMessage` under the hood to communicate with the wallet.
 Set it up as follows:

 ```typescript
 // Attaches the channel provider to the window object